rajatoutbox/rajat/README.md

 # Welcome to my repository
-# this is a personal and individual project reepository
+# this is a personal and individual project repository

 Rajat Kumar Singh